milkru/proto_vk/README.md

 This project uses [CMake](https://cmake.org/download/) as a build tool.
 Since the project is built using `Vulkan`, the latest [Vulkan SDK](https://vulkan.lunarg.com) is required.

 ## Requirements
-Make sure that your graphics card can support listed Vulkan features and make sure you have updated graphics card driver.
+Make sure that your graphics card supports listed Vulkan features, use VulkanSDK version 1.3.280.0 and make sure you have updated graphics card driver.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.